elopio/docs/source/includes/_transactionAPI.md

 ### augur.api.Market.disavowCrowdsourcers(p)

 "Disavows" all [Dispute Crowdsourcers](#dispute-crowdsourcer) of a Market, meaning the Market's [Tentative Outcome](#tentative-outcome) is reset back to the [Outcome](#outcome) of the [Initial Report](#initial-report), and all [REP](#rep) [Staked](#dispute-stake) in the Crowdsourcers are redeemable by users who contributed to them using the function `augur.api.DisputeCrowdsourcer.redeem`.
 This transaction may only be called on non-[Forked Markets](#forked-market) in the event that another [Market](#market) in the same [Universe](#universe) [Forks](#fork).

+This transaction will trigger a [MarketParticipantsDisavowed](#MarketParticipantsDisavowed) event if the Market's InitialReporter and DisputeCrowdsourcers were disavowed without any errors.

 This function will fail if: